khirawdhi/zero-to-hero-threat-model/README.md

 ## Core Philosophy

 * **Patterns before platforms**
-  AWS/Azure/GCP are implementation details.
-Security is architectural.
+  Security is architectural — cloud providers are implementation details

 * **Trust boundaries define risk**
-  Every boundary = a potential failure point.
+  Every boundary is a potential failure point

 * **Threat modeling is continuous**
-  Done during design — not after incidents.
+  Done during design, not after incidents

 * **STRIDE is applied per data flow**
-  Not per component.
-Context matters.
+  Context matters more than components

 * **Controls must be testable**
-  If you can’t validate it, it’s not a control.
+  If you can’t validate it, it’s not real

 * **Assumptions must be explicit**
-  Hidden assumptions = broken threat models.
+  Hidden assumptions break systems

----

-## Flagship Threat Models (Start Here)

-If you only explore 3 things in this repository:

-### 1. AI Systems (RAG + Agents)

-* Prompt injection
-* Tool abuse
-* Data exfiltration
-* LLM trust boundaries

--> `/06-ai-applications`

----

-### 2. A2A Trust Models (mTLS vs OAuth)

-* Service identity
-* Trust establishment
-* Token vs certificate-based auth
-* Real-world tradeoffs

--> `/07-a2a`

----

-### 3. Software Supply Chain (CI/CD)

-* Dependency trust
-* Artifact integrity
-* Build pipeline threats
-* Deployment risks

--> `/09-supply-chain`

 ---